1solation/utils/README.md

 # utils
-Helpful scripts which can be used to aid/speed up processes
+Helpful scripts which can be used to aid/speed up stuff I've done 🤓